MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-report-builder.md

 [!INCLUDE[ssrs-appliesto](../../includes/ssrs-appliesto.md)] [!INCLUDE[ssrs-appliesto-2016-and-later](../../includes/ssrs-appliesto-2016-and-later.md)] [!INCLUDE[ssrs-appliesto-pbirsi](../../includes/ssrs-appliesto-pbirs.md)]

-Microsoft Report Builder is essential for users and administrators who need robust tools for creating detailed and customized paginated reports.
+Microsoft Report Builder is an essential tool for users and administrators who need robust capabilities for creating detailed, customized paginated reports.

-If you have an administrator in your organization, you can ask them to install and configure Report Builder through the [Microsoft Endpoint Configuration Manager](#install-report-builder-with-microsoft-endpoint-configuration-manager).
-Administrators grant permission to download Report Builder from the web portal, and manage folders and permissions to reports and shared datasets saved to the report server.
+For organizations with administrators, you can ask an administrator to install and configure Report Builder through the [Microsoft Endpoint Configuration Manager](#install-report-builder-with-microsoft-endpoint-configuration-manager).
+Administrators can manage permissions, download Report Builder from the web portal, and oversee folders and shared datasets saved to the report server.

-If you don't have an administrator and want to install Report Builder yourself, you can use other methods, including:
+If you don't have an administrator and need to install Report Builder yourself, several methods are available:

 - [Microsoft Download Center](#download).
 - [A report server web portal](#install-report-builder-from-the-web-portal).